 In Oklahoma, hospitals, their agents, and their employees are required to provide care and treatment that meets the standard of care.
 This means that a hospital must provide care that complies with applicable medical standards and is consistent with what a reasonable health care provider would do or not do under the same or similar circumstances.

 A hospital that employs a medical staff member can be sued if that staff member is negligent.
 If an employee under the direction of an employer (in this case the hospital) acts in a negligent manner that breaches the standard of care, the hospital may be responsible for the injuries and damages that resulted from that negligence.
+An experienced Oklahoma medical malpractice attorney, like the team at Maples, Nix & Diesselhorst, can help you and your family pursue justice following negligent medical malpractice.

 When are standards of care breached?